-It is unlawful for any person to produce (or cause to be produced), to alter, or to display, without authority of the Chancellor, through his/her delegated administrative officers, any parking permit, sticker, decal, gate card, or other device indicating eligibility to park on the Campus.
-Such permits shall be confiscated, no refunds shall be issued, the violators will be issued a citation, the Vehicles shall be towed or booted, and the violators shall be ineligible for a parking permit for one calendar year.
-Violators will first meet with the Chancellor's designated Hearing Officer, and then violations may be forwarded to the appropriate agency for disciplinary action(s) (i.e., the Student Attorney General for students, the Office of Human Resources and the department chair for SHRA employees, the department chair for University faculty and EHRA non-faculty employees, and UNC Hospitals Personnel Department for hospital employees).
-Prior to the release of the Vehicle, the improper permit must be surrendered to the Department of Transportation and Parking.
+It is unlawful for any person or entity not affiliated with the Department of Transportation and Parking to produce (or cause to be produced), alter, or display, without authority of the Chancellor, through his/her designee(s), any parking permit, sticker, decal, gate card, or other device indicating eligibility to park on Campus.
+Any such permit shall be confiscated, no refund shall be issued, each violator will be issued a citation, the Vehicle(s) shall be towed or booted, and the violator(s) shall be ineligible for any parking permit for one calendar year.
+A violator will first meet with the Chancellor's designated Hearing Officer, and thereafter, the violation(s) may be forwarded to the appropriate agency for disciplinary action(s) (i.e., the Student Attorney General for students, the Office of Human Resources and the department chair for SHRA employees, the department chair for University faculty and EHRA non-faculty employees, and UNC Health Personnel Department for health system employees).
+Prior to the release of the Vehicle(s), the improper permit(s) must be surrendered to the Department of Transportation and Parking.